docker/labs/security/capabilities/README.md

 Below are some useful commands from both.

-> You may need to manually install the packages required for some of these commands.
+> You may need to manually install the packages required for some of these commands.`sudo apt-get install libcap-dev`, `sudo apt-get install libcap-ng-dev`, `sudo apt-get install libcap-ng-utils`.

 ## **libcap**